 However, many people remain unaware of the technology, devices and services available to people with disabilities.
 As a result, people with disabilities continue to struggle with everyday tasks, even though a plethora of services are available to them.

 The information below defines AT and IT.
 It also clarifies what opportunities may be available through the two different types of technology.
-Whether you or someone you know may benefit from these resources, our goal is to provide a comprehensive guide to assist, educate and empower various publics seeking more information about the subject.
+Whether you or someone you know may benefit from these resources, our goal is to provide a comprehensive guide to assist, educate, and empower individuals seeking more information about the subject.